 On very high-resolution screens, some browsers push their assumptions on your user experience.
 Probably done with the best of intentions, it can potentially create problems for some users, namely Web site designers.
 And, I have experienced a problem and spent a lot of time trying to figure out a solution.

 The Chromium engine magnifies all the elements of the screen, including the content on quad density screens like my Microsoft Surface Book 2.
 The consequence is that the elements now take up more space on the screen.
-My everyday browser is Firefox and it renders all the elements as expected.
-A content area that is set at 800 pixels remains at that and renders on my screen as 1600 pixels because the system magnifies everything 200%.
-But when using either Google Chrome or Microsoft Edge which uses the same Chromium engine, that width becomes 1850 pixels, representing a 925-pixel content area instead of 800.
+My everyday browser is Firefox, and it renders all the elements as expected.
+A content area that is set at 800-pixels remains at that and renders on my screen as 1600 pixels because the system magnifies everything 200%.
+But when using either Google Chrome or Microsoft Edge which uses the same Chromium engine, that width becomes 1850 pixels, representing a 925-pixel content area instead of 800 pixels.
 The following screen captures are maximized browsers with a digital measuring ruler for comparison.

-My research lead me to a page on the Firefox site talking about “Window Device Pixel Ratio” and sure enough, in Firefox I would get the correct 200% magnification but on Chrome that would be a higher magnification.
+My research led me to a page on the Firefox site talking about “Window Device Pixel Ratio” and sure enough, in Firefox I would get the correct 200% magnification but on Chrome that would be a higher magnification.
 I wrote to the theme developer with whom I had communicated before in case he might have some insights.
 Alas!
-You can try visiting the page in Firefox and in Chrome or Edge, scroll down until you see a purplish rectangle showing the current magnification.
-You may notice the higher than expected magnification.
+You can try visiting the page in Firefox, and in Chrome or Edge, scroll down until you see a purplish rectangle showing the current magnification.
+You may notice the higher-than-expected magnification.